 If you have NGU without any symptoms then you may have had it for some time.
 In this situation, any sexual partners within the previous six months should be tested and treated.

 A doctor or healthcare professional will often want to know that treatment has worked.
-It is common to be reviewed a couple of weeks after you start treatment, to check that symptoms have gone.
+It is common to be reviewed a couple of weeks after you start treatment, to check that symptoms have gone and the infection has cleared.
 Sometimes re-testing and a second antibiotic medicine are needed if symptoms persist.

-Note: you should not have sex until both you and your sexual partner(s) have finished treatment.
+Note: you should not have sex until both you and your sexual partner(s) have finished treatment and been given the all clear from the sexual health clinic.

 Can non-gonococcal urethritis be prevented?